Merzasphor/MWSE/docs/source/types/tes3gameFile.md

 ### `path`

+*Read-only*.
 The path to the file.

 **Returns**: